The Role of Deep Learning Regularizations on Actors in Offline RL: Methodology

 \textbf{Dropout and Normalizations.} In our experiments we place dropout and normalization layers after the activation function of each hidden layer within the actor network.
 When both regularizations are applied simultaneously, dropout is applied after the normalization, which is a conventional approach.
+Note, that we do not combine normalizations with each other and apply only one if any.

 \textbf{Noise regularization} For each noise-based regularization, we modify the relevant values -- such as inputs, objective targets, or gradients—using the following approach:

 where $y$ represents the original value, $\epsilon \sim \mathcal{N}(0, 1)$ is drawn from a standard normal distribution, and $\nu$ is a hyperparameter controlling the noise magnitude.